danfishgold/wikipedia-charts/src/assets/talk.md

 announced that static sites would not need this loading screen, but even though this site _is_ static, Glitch would not see it that way because it has a build process.
-Compared to Glitch, Netlify's free plan is very generous, has much better support for custom domains, and has a very simple deployment process.
+Compared to Glitch, Netlify's free plan is very generous, has much better support for custom domains, and has a very simple deployment process, specifically for sites like this one, which are static but require a build phase.

 ## Design